adku1173/acoupipe/README.rst

 Dependencies
 ------------
-This package works with Python 3.6-3.8 and depends on
+This package works with Python 3.6-3.8 and depends on:

 * Acoular
 * Ray
 * Pandas